Perhaps (album)

-Perhaps is the third studio album by Scottish post-punk and pop band the Associates, released on 8 February 1985 by WEA.
+Perhaps is the third studio album by the Scottish post-punk and pop band the Associates, released on 8 February 1985 by WEA.
 It is their first album without founding member, keyboardist and guitarist Alan Rankine.

 Background

 With the departure of Alan Rankine and bassist Michael Dempsey, the Associates were effectively a Billy Mackenzie solo project for this album.
-MacKenzie started work with Steve Reid, a guitarist from Dundee and Howard Hughes, an accomplished keyboardist in late 1982 after the departure of Rankine and came up with an album's worth of material.
+Mackenzie started work with Steve Reid, a guitarist from Dundee and L. Howard Hughes, an accomplished keyboardist in late 1982 after the departure of Rankine and came up with an album's worth of material.

 Recording

 The recording sessions were chaotic, and the resulting album was deemed unreleasable by Warner Music Group, who demanded further work be carried out on the project.
-The master tapes for this version went missing over the Christmas period in 1982 (allegedly hidden by Mackenzie due to his own dissatisfaction with the record).
+The master tapes for this version went missing over the Christmas period in 1982 (allegedly hidden by MacKenzie due to his own dissatisfaction with the record).
 The album was restarted from scratch and was finally finished after a further two years in early 1985, featuring four different producers and at a total final cost of approximately £250,000 to complete, an uncommonly major expense, even for a major label record, at that time.

 Release

 Perhaps was released on 9 February 1985.
-The album was a commercial failure in comparison to their previous releases, peaking at No. 23 on the UK Albums Chart but only selling around 40,000 copies, putting Billy MacKenzie in significant debt to Warner Music Group.
+The album was a commercial failure in comparison to their previous releases, peaking at No. 23 on the UK Albums Chart but only selling around 40,000 copies, putting Billy Mackenzie in significant debt to Warner Music Group.
+However, it was their only album to chart in the Netherlands, peaking at No. 29 on the Dutch Albums Chart.

+The first single taken from the album was "Those First Impressions" which reached No. 43 on the UK singles chart, "Waiting for the Loveboat" peaked at No. 53, and "Breakfast" turned out to be their last Top 50 hit, peaking at No. 49.
+"Breakfast" was also their sole showing on the Dutch Single Top 100 chart, peaking at 36.

 For years Perhaps was only available on vinyl and cassette.
-However, due to the reissue program of Associates material after Mackenzie's death, it was re-released along with the unreleased The Glamour Chase album in a double CD package in 2002.
+However, due to the reissue program of Associates material after Mackenzie's death, it was re-released along with the unreleased studio album The Glamour Chase in a double CD package in 2002.
 The bonus instrumentals included on the original cassette release were not included.

 On 3 January 2020, it was announced via the Super Deluxe Edition website that a completely new remastered 'deluxe' edition of the album was to be released via pre order via Cherry Red Records on 31 January 2020 marking the first ever stand alone CD release of the album.
 This two-CD reissue features the original 10-track album on CD 1 along with the four cassette-only instrumentals from 1985.
 The second disc includes what the label describe as "all the related bonus tracks for which master tapes still exist".
 These comprise extended versions, edits, B-sides and instrumentals.
 11 tracks are new to CD.
 This deluxe edition comes as a digipak with a 20-page booklet, with sleeve notes courtesy of Andy Davis.